Meet Our Postdoctoral Fellows

 Appointment: Evans Lab

-Office: EG-19
+Office: New Research Building, EG-19

 Valerie Lewitus is a Postdoctoral Fellow in the laboratory of Dr. Rebekah Evans at Georgetown University Medical Center.
 She earned her MS in Biology in 2018 and PhD in Neuroscience in 2023 from George Mason University.